cutting-room-floor/team-directory/README.md

 ## Developing

 - Clone a copy of this project
-- Change into the project directory from terminal and install dependencies via `npm install`.
+- Change into the project directory from the terminal and install dependencies via `npm install`.
 - Add your credentials as options when instantiating `TeamDirectory`.
-See this projects [index][] example and read [Getting started][] to learn more.
+See this projects [index][] as example and read [Getting started][] to learn more.
 - Run `npm start` to start a server on `http://localhost:9966/`.

 [Getting started]: https://github.com/mapbox/team-directory/blob/master/GETTING_STARTED.md